varunoberoi/deepstream.io-website-old/pages/info/performance-overview.md

 ###What type of tests can take these into account?

-* load tests
+* load tests<br />
 	Make sure that the system works as expected under a set conditions.
 This covers *CPU* and *message latency* and its output can be used to determine what kind of deployment structure would suit you best.
-* soak tests
+* soak tests<br />
 	Run tests for a long period of time with slightly higher traffic.
 This covers *memory* and *message latency* and is used to ensure the system can run in production for long periods of time without reducing performance or crashing.
-* stress tests
+* stress tests<br />
 	Push the system into critical usage of CPU and/or network usage and/or Memory and determine how it reacts.
-* spike tests
+* spike tests<br />
 	Generating large amounts of clients or traffic in a very small amount of time and ensuring that the system does not fail.

 ###How can you improve results?

-deepstream is designed to be a distributed system.
-This means you can run multiple instances to allow your system to scale horizontally.
-If you compare the results of [a single deepstream instance](./single-deepstream-performance.html) to [a cluster with three instances](./cluster-deepstream-performance.html) you can see that capacity has scaled accordingly.
+About deepstream’s performance
+Deepstream is designed as a distributed system.
+Individual nodes can multiplex updates amongst each other.
+This means that it’s possible to keep message latency and throughput rates steady whilst catering for an ever increasing number of simultaneously connected clients – simply by spinning up additional deepstream nodes as needed.

+To put this statement into numbers, please see the performance test results for [a single node in comparison to a three instance cluster](./performance-single-node-vs-cluster.html).

-###How can we run these scenarios?
+###How to run the tests yourself

-deepstream has a [performance test harness](https://github.com/hoxton-one/deepstream.io-performance) that allows users to quickly spin up deepstream servers or client pairs.
+When running these tests, we're using a [performance test harness that's available on github](https://github.com/hoxton-one/deepstream.io-performance).
+It makes it easy to quickly spin up large numbers of deepstream servers and clients.

-Clients are created in pairs to allow them to send messages back and forth on a unique record in order to calculate latency and keep track of updates.
+Clients are created in pairs that send messages back and forth on a unique record in order to calculate latency and keep track of updates.
-They are responsible of incrementing a count in turn ( even and odd ) until the desired number of messages for the test case is reached.
+Each client increments the same field of a record in turns ( even and odd ) until the configured number of messages for the test case is reached.

-<a class="mega" href="https://github.com/hoxton-one/deepstream.io-performance"><i class="fa fa-github"></i>https://github.com/hoxton-one/deepstream.io-performance</a>

-Using a combination of the following variables you can adjust the test harness to either run very high throughput, high concurrency or long duration tests.
+Using a combination of the following environment variables you can adjust the test harness to either run high throughput, high concurrency or long duration tests.
 <table class="mini">
 	<thead>
 		<tr>